 Wrongful termination lawyer

-The Lipp Law Firm, founded by attorney Katie Lipp, was established in 2019 and has locations in Reston, Virginia, Fairfax, Virginia, and Washington DC.
-Our attorneys focus on two fundamental areas of law: business and employment.
+The Lipp Law Firm, founded by attorney Katie Lipp, was established in 2019 and has locations in Reston, Virginia and Fairfax, Virginia.
+Our attorneys focus on four fundamental areas of law: business, employment, intellectual property and civil litigation.

 No matter where you are in the DC, Maryland, and Virginia (DMV) area, we can set up a meeting with you for a consultation.
-Our firm has attorneys licensed in all three states and meet clients in Tysons, Arlington, Chevy Chase, MD, Dulles, Dupont Circle, Metro Center, DC, and Midtown, DC.
+Our firm has attorneys licensed in all three states and can meet clients in Fairfax, Tysons, Chevy Chase, Maryland, Dulles, Reston, Dupont Circle, Metro Center, DC, and Midtown, DC.
+We can also set up a virtual meeting via Zoom or telephone.

 Our extensive experience in employment termination matters allows us to provide in-depth guidance on severance agreements and negotiations.
 The Lipp Law team is here to help regardless of your legal employment issue.
 READ MORE About Lipp Law Here